athuuh/eCafe/README.md

 # E-Treat-Smart-Canteen-System
-E-Treat is a smart canteen automation system developed using PHP and MySQL.
-It allows users to browse menus, place orders, and make payments online, while admins manage menu, orders, and sales.
-Developed as a mini project by Athulya Binu, Aarya Santhosh, Adithya A.S, and Thamara T.S.
+E-Treat: Smart Canteen Automation System is a comprehensive web-based application developed to modernize and streamline the operations of a traditional café or canteen environment.
+The system is designed using PHP and MySQL, along with front-end technologies such as HTML, CSS, and JavaScript, to provide an interactive and user-friendly platform for both customers and administrators.
+It enables users to register, log in, browse available menu items, place food and beverage orders, and make secure online payments with ease.
+On the administrative side, the system provides efficient tools for managing menu items, updating prices, tracking customer orders, and maintaining order history.
+This project addresses the limitations of conventional manual systems, such as delays in order processing, billing errors, and difficulties in maintaining records.
+By automating these processes, the system improves accuracy, reduces waiting time, enhances operational efficiency, and delivers a better user experience.
+Overall, E-Treat serves as a reliable and scalable solution for smart canteen management, demonstrating the effective use of web technologies in solving real-world problems.

 ## 🎯 Objectives
 - Automate traditional canteen operations